Thinking about jumping into the exciting world of multilingual support?

 If you’re looking for even more details on multilingual support and Zendesk, be sure to visit Zendesk’s help center section on multilingual support.

-And if you’re ready to get started with multilingual support today, there’s no easier way than by using Help Center Manager to automatically translate your entire help center into any language.
+And if you’re ready to get started with multilingual support today, there’s no easier way than by using Help Center Translate to automatically translate your entire help center into any language.
 You can start your free 14-day free trial today!

-Davida Fernandez is a seasoned CX leader, with over 15 years of expertise in SaaS Support.
-With a knack for building tech-driven support operations, she leads high-performing technical support teams with an unwavering dedication to operational efficiency, employee enablement, and delivering exceptional customer experiences.
+Written by Davida Fernandez Davida Fernandez is a seasoned CX leader, with over 15 years of expertise in SaaS Support.
+With a knack for building tech-driven support operations, she leads high-performing technical support teams with an unwavering dedication to operational efficiency, employee enablement, and delivering exceptional customer experiences. |